jackw01/scanlight/big_scanlight.md

 * Powered using any USB-C power source (at least 9V at 18W required for full brightness)
 * Open source hardware and software

+Original article on scanning film with narrowband light: *[A Better Light Source For Scanning Color Negative Film](./README.md)*.

 ## instructions

 ![](<images/big_scanlight_diagram.svg>)